 This is quite a stark example, which serves to illustrate the point, but misses the nuance.

 In essence, with mobile-first, Google has been moving from your desktop site as the ‘source of truth’ and instead making indexing/ranking decisions based on your mobile site.

-The core consideration is that mobile and desktop content should be the same.
+The core consideration is that mobile and desktop content should be the same (and both should follow Google’s E-E-A-T and YMYL guidelines as well).
 In particular, the content that can have an impact upon crawling, indexing and ranking:

 - Internal links

 - Page resources

 In short, this is both ‘content for the user’ and ‘signals for the search engines.’
 For example, if you use link-building tools for outreach, the recipient of your backlink request might view the page on your site on mobile.
 So, naturally, it should load fast and look correct.
 We’ll dig more into why each is important further on.

 What do we even mean by ‘mobile site’?